10 Ways to Help Your Teens Spend Money Wisely

 1. Cash Is Still King

 Why?
 Because your brain has a harder time handing it over.
 People have been shown to regularly pay up to 20% more for an item when they use plastic, as demonstrated in a study by MIT.
 It’s a purely physiological reaction we need to be aware of and learn to manage.
-The pain mechanism in your brain (insula) fires when you use cash; it doesn’t when you pay with plastic or technology.
+The pain mechanism in your brain (insula) fires when you use cash; it doesn’t when you pay with plastic or your phone.
 Help ensure your teens get experience using cash so they learn to make good buying decisions before going to plastic.
 If they have a certain cash amount for spending each week, they are less likely to go overboard on lattes and chips.

 Key concept: People spend less and tend to make wiser buying decisions when they use cash.